-When people hear someone saying “I had a motorcycle accident”, they usually presume that the motorcyclist had a collision with another motorcycle or a motor vehicle.
+When people hear someone saying, “I had a motorcycle accident,” they usually presume that the motorcyclist had a collision with another motorcycle or a motor vehicle.
 However, single-vehicle motorcycle accidents are not uncommon in Orange County, CA.

-Many motorcycle riders lose control of their bikes and crash due to reckless driving of other motorists around – and normally, the other motorist walks away without a scratch and with no damage to their vehicle.
+Many motorcycle riders lose control of their bikes and crash due to reckless driving by other motorists around – and normally, the other motorist walks away without a scratch and with no damage to their vehicle.

 How Do No-Contact Motorcycle Accidents Occur?